serpapi/awesome-seo-tools/README.md

 - [MST SERP Counter](https://chrome.google.com/webstore/detail/mst-serp-counter-seo-free/dgpekiojagcbjhgfpmmngnkchekcfifn) - SERP Counter gives accurate search result of searched keyword.We Can see position of result or rank.

+- [Data Scraper] (https://chrome.google.com/webstore/detail/data-scraper-easy-web-scr/nndknepjnldbdbepjfgmncbggmopgden) - Data Scraper allows you to extract various data from any webpage and save it onto a spreadsheet.

 ## Miscellaneous Tools
 Explore a diverse range of tools for those niche tasks and unique SEO challenges.